 - Skip the cotton and invest in a pack towel.
 This huge towel from REI can hold up to eight times its weight and wrings out almost completely dry.
 Plus it weighs in at only 6.4 ounces.

 Okay, so they aren’t really a secret, but these hot springs are really quiet, not too far from the trail head, and warm enough to relax in on a chilly winter day.
-The downside is that virtually all of the primitive hot springs in the United States are found out west.
+The downside is that virtually all of the primitive hot springs in the United States are found out west of the Mississippi River.
 Have I mentioned that yet?
 If you live in Vermont, like me, or anywhere in the eastern half of the country, you really have to plan ahead.
 Secret hot springs road trip anyone?
-Here are the best wild hot springs for total winter bliss.
+Here are the best wild hot springs across the United States – for total winter bliss.

 Spence Hot Springs – Jemez Canyon, New Mexico